ffakenz/princesa/README.md

 ## Playground
 Hurray !!
 Here comes the fun part !!
-Now you have your application set and running you can play around with it by performing the following http calls
+Now that you have your application up and running you start playing around with it.
+Try the following http calls
 ![princesa title](./assets/docs/images/princess_title.jpeg)
 ## Jobs
 These are the basic endpoints to manage the jobs module